discourse/discourse/docs/DEVELOPER-ADVANCED.md

 2. `rake db:migrate`
 3. `rake db:test:prepare`
 4. `rake db:seed_fu`
-5. Try running the specs: `bundle exec rake spec`
+5. Try running the specs: `bundle exec rake autospec`
 6. `bundle exec rails server`

 You should now be able to connect to rails on http://localhost:3000 - try it out!
 The seed data includes a pinned topic that explains how to get an admin account, so start there!
 Happy hacking!